27 products we tested in May (and totally loved) | CNN Underscored

 Pets

 If you’re a dog owner, especially someone who is a sucker for a cute yet practical accessory for your pup, you absolutely need this Collar Walk Kit from Wild One.
-The brand’s cult-favorite kit — which is now available in a summer-worthy, limited-edition bright yellow color — comes with an easy-to-clean, waterproof dog collar, a dirt-resistant leash and a matching poop bag carrier, which houses the brand’s popular plant-based, biodegradable poop bags.
+The brand’s cult-favorite kit — which is now available in this summer-worthy, limited-edition shade Butter — comes with an easy-to-clean, waterproof dog collar, a dirt-resistant leash and a matching poop bag carrier, which houses the brand’s popular plant-based, biodegradable poop bags.
 If my dog loves it, yours will too! — Stephanie Griffin, social media strategist